zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 A minimal hugo theme made with bootstrap that focuses on content readability.

 The typical page size (if the page has no images) is under 100kb.
-The only other assets loaded besides your actual page content are: your Bootstrap CSS, your favicon (if enabled), and google analytics (if enabled).
+The only other assets loaded besides your actual HTML page are: the Bootstrap CSS, your favicon (if enabled), and Google Analytics (if enabled).

 ## Table of Contents